What is Actinic Keratosis?

 There are a variety of treatments for AK’s, including a freezing agent and topical chemotherapeutic agents.

 Levulan Photodynamic Therapy is an advanced 2-step treatment for Grade 1 or 2 AKs of the face or scalp.
-This treatment consists of Levulan Kerastick Topical Solutions, 20% and the Blue-u Blue Light Photodynamic Therapy Illuminator, and is unique because it uses a light activated drug therapy to destroy AKs.
+A Grade 1 AK appears as a flat, pink blemish, and a grade 2 AK is moderately thick and easier to see and feel.
+This treatment consists of Levulan Kerastick Topical Solutions, 20% and the Blue-U Blue Light Photodynamic Therapy Illuminator, which is unique because it uses a light activated drug therapy to destroy AKs.

 When Levulan Kerastick Topical Solution is applied to AKs, the solution is absorbed by the AK cells and is then changed to a chemical that makes these cells very sensitive to light.
 Then, as the AK cells are exposed to the Blu-U light, a reaction is set in motion which destroys the AK cells.

 The Levulan PDT Procedure

 The Levulan Kerastick Topical Solutions is applied to the affected areas (e.g. the face and scalp) by Dr. Atkins.
 Once the solution is applied to the AKs, you will be directed to wait the recommended time in order to allow the solution to interact with the target cells.
 After this period of time, you will undergo a blue light treatment.

 The BLU-U Light Treatment

 The Blu-U light does not heat the skin, but, during your time under the light, you may feel sensations of tingling, stinging, prickling or slight burning.
 The sensations will, however, subside after the light is turned off.
 After the treatment, the area of AKs may become reddened and slightly tender, but this improves as the days go by.